Park Volusia

 Beach Driving

 If you prefer to park your vehicle off the beach, there are many parking locations among 65 designated parking lots.
 To find beach parking, Volusia County has an app where beachgoers can find real-time information about parking locations.
-At a glance, you will see where parking may be full or where parking spots may be available.
+In the future, you will see where parking may be full or where parking spots may be available.

 FAQs: Visitor Parking